gwalkey/SSAS_DW_Logins/README.md

 #
-SSAS_DW_Logins is a set of MS technologies combined as a SQL Server Security/Auditing Tool:
+SSAS_DW_Logins is a set of MS technologies combined as a SQL Server Security/Auditing Tool:<br>
 It is a SSAS Tabular Data warehouse with an Excel Front end to track and analyze SQL Server Logins.

 # Components: